-PhD Thesis in Digital Humanities conducted by Julien Antoine Raemy and supervised by: PD Dr. Peter Fornaro (University of Basel), Prof. Dr. Walter Leimgruber (University of Basel), and Dr. Robert Sanderson (Yale University)
+Supervised by PD Dr. Peter Fornaro (University of Basel), Prof. Dr. Walter Leimgruber (University of Basel), and Dr. Robert Sanderson (Yale University)

 This website is structured as follows:

-- Following are the 2) Notebook Entries that accompany the thesis and also show the impact that I have within the associations that weave around it, and in particular the data model and information architecture, essential actors within this endeavour.
+- Following are the Notebook Entries that accompany the thesis and also show the impact that I have within the associations that weave around it, and in particular the data model and information architecture, essential actors within this endeavour.

 - Lastly, the Research Outputs that were written and presented throughout the PIA project and related to the PhD are also recorded here.
 Have a look at my personal website to have an insight of the range of content I have written, presented and also lectured on.